Jerome O'Neill

-Jerome O'Neill (born September 24, 1946) is an attorney from Vermont.
+Jerome F. O'Neill (September 24, 1946 – December 3, 2023) was an American attorney from the state of Vermont.
 He is most notable for his service as an Assistant U.S. Attorney for Vermont (1973–1975), First Assistant U.S. Attorney (1975–1981), and United States Attorney (1981).

 Early life

 Jerome F. O'Neill was born in Burlington, Vermont, on September 24, 1946, a son of Phyllis (Chagnon) O'Neill and Frederick A. O'Neill, a United States Army officer and inspector for the Immigration and Naturalization Service.
 O'Neill's relatives included his uncle Edward J. O'Neill, a lieutenant general in the U.S. Army.
 O'Neill was raised in Swanton and attended St. Anne's Academy, from which he graduated in 1964.

 O'Neill began attendance at Georgetown University in the fall of 1964, and he received his Bachelor of Science in foreign trade in 1968.
 While in college, O'Neill took part in the Reserve Officers' Training Corps program and served as secretary of the Scabbard and Blade Society.

 After college, O'Neill began attendance at Georgetown University Law Center, from which he received his Juris Doctor in 1971.
 He was admitted to the bar in the District of Columbia in 1971.
 O'Neill served in the U.S. Army from 1971 to 1972 and attained the rank of first lieutenant.